Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2017) Investigation of thermal transport in polymer composites with percolating networks of silver thin films by the flash diffusivity method.
-Journal of Applied Physics. vol. 121.
+- (2022) Thermal transport in silver-coated polymer sphere composites by the bidirectional 3ω method.
+Journal of Applied Physics. vol. 131 (12).

 - (2022) Phonon thermal transport in copper: the effect of size, crystal orientation and grain boundaries.
 AIP Advances. vol. 12 (6).